Windows Registry: Keys and values

 Like other files and services in Windows, all registry keys may be restricted by access control lists (ACLs), depending on user privileges, or on security tokens acquired by applications, or on system security policies enforced by the system (these restrictions may be predefined by the system itself, and configured by local system administrators or by domain administrators).
 Different users, programs, services or remote systems may only see some parts of the hierarchy or distinct hierarchies from the same root keys.

 Registry values are name/data pairs stored within keys.
 Registry values are referenced separately from registry keys.
 Each registry value stored in a registry key has a unique name whose letter case is not significant.
-The Windows API functions that query and manipulate registry values take value names separately from the key path and/or handle that identifies the parent key.
+The Windows API functions that query and manipulate registry values take value names separately from the key path or handle that identifies the parent key.
 Registry values may contain backslashes in their names, but doing so makes them difficult to distinguish from their key paths when using some legacy Windows Registry API functions (whose usage is deprecated in Win32).

 The terminology is somewhat misleading, as each registry key is similar to an associative array, where standard terminology would refer to the name part of each registry value as a "key".
 The terms are a holdout from the 16-bit registry in Windows 3, in which registry keys could not contain arbitrary name/data pairs, but rather contained only one unnamed value (which had to be a string).
 In this sense, the Windows 3 registry was like a single associative array, in which the keys (in the sense of both 'registry key' and 'associative array key') formed a hierarchy, and the registry values were all strings.
 When the 32-bit registry was created, so was the additional capability of creating multiple named values per key, and the meanings of the names were somewhat distorted.
 For compatibility with the previous behavior, each registry key may have a "default" value, whose name is the empty string.

 Each value can store arbitrary data with variable length and encoding, but which is associated with a symbolic type (defined as a numeric constant) defining how to parse this data.
 The standard types are:

 Root keys

-The keys at the root level of the hierarchical database are generally named by their Windows API definitions, which all begin "HKEY".
+The keys at the root level of the hierarchical database are generally named by their Windows API definitions, which all begin with "HKEY".
 They are frequently abbreviated to a three- or four-letter short name starting with "HK" (e.g. HKCU and HKLM).
 Technically, they are predefined handles (with known constant values) to specific keys that are either maintained in memory, or stored in hive files stored in the local filesystem and loaded by the system kernel at boot time and then shared (with various access rights) between all processes running on the local system, or loaded and mapped in all processes started in a user session when the user logs on the system.